Thermalization in asymmetric harmonic chains: Models and method

-where $p_j$ and $q_j$ are, respectively, the momentum and the displacement from the equilibrium position of the $j$th particle, and $V$ is the nearest-neighboring interaction potential.
-To explore the effect of the asymmetry and that of the nonlinearity on the thermalization properties of systems, we consider the following two kinds of interaction potentials.
-The first is an asymmetric harmonic (AH) one \cite{Zhong_2013} with the form of
+where $p_j$ and $q_j$ represent the momentum and displacement from the equilibrium position of the $j$-th particle, respectively, and $V$ is the nearest-neighbor interaction potential.
+To investigate the effects of asymmetry and nonlinearity on thermalization, we consider two types of interaction potentials.
+The first is the AH potential \citep{Zhong_2013}, defined as

-where $r$ is a free parameter that controls the degree of asymmetry, which is also \emph{the perturbation strength} relative to the harmonic (reference integrable) system.
-This potential is very similar to the so-called broken linear one studied in the original work of FPUT \cite{Fermi1955}.
-It has been pointed out in Ref.~\cite{Zhong_2013} that the AH model has an advantage, i.e., its dynamics is independent of the energy (temperature) of the system but only related to the parameters $r$ and $N$.
-Next, we introduce the fourth-order nonlinearity (i.e., a symmetric one) into the AH potential, as shown below
+where $r$ is a free parameter that controls the degree of asymmetry.
+Actually, Eq. (\ref{eq:2}) can be rewritten as

+where $\text{sgn}(x)$ is the sign function.
+It is clearly shown that $r$ also is \emph{the perturbation strength} relative to the harmonic (reference integrable) system.
+The AH potential is similar to the broken linear potential studied in the original FPUT work \citep{Fermi1955}, which corresponds to a piecewise-smooth dynamical system \cite{Bernardo2008}.
+In practice, non-smooth dynamics arising from switches, impacts, sliding, and abrupt changes are common in various fields of physics, biology, and engineering \cite{10.1063/5.0138169}.

+The AH model has the advantage that its dynamics are independent of the system's energy (temperature) and depend solely on the parameters $r$ and $N$ \citep{Zhong_2013}.
+We next introduce a symmetric fourth-order nonlinearity into the AH potential, yielding the AH-$\beta$ potential

-to study the nonlinear effect, where $\beta$ is a positive and free parameter that controls the strength of nonlinearity.
-Note that the AH-$\beta$ potential (\ref{eq:3}) will turn into the FPUT-$\beta$ one when $r=0$.
-In fact, the dimensionless parameter $\tilde{\beta}=\beta\varepsilon$ controls the strength of nonlinearity for the AH-$\beta$ model, where $\varepsilon=E/N$ is the energy density, i.e., the energy per degree of freedom, and $E$ denotes the total energy of the system.
-Hereafter, the tilde has been omitted for brevity.
+where $\beta$ is a positive parameter controlling the strength of nonlinearity.
+Note that when $r = 0$, the AH-$\beta$ potential reduces to the FPUT-$\beta$ potential.
+The dimensionless parameter $\tilde{\beta} = \beta \varepsilon$ governs the strength of nonlinearity for the AH-$\beta$ model, where $\varepsilon = E/N$ is the energy density, with $E$ being the total energy of the system.
+For simplicity, we omit the tilde in subsequent expressions.